stratomercata/stratomercata-website/source/_videos/institutions-want-tokens-how-is-ethereum-keeping-up.md

 A lot of things are going to be equivalent that you don't have to rebuild.
 And so those are things, you know, like you need to explain.
 Some of them, maybe people, they're going to say, well, what is this?

 This is just like some scammy or something like that.
 I think you can find all the layers, but now people, they also, they see like the potential of like what you can do with like digital assets, you know, tokenization.
-And for like people who are a little bit like looking around, I'm very excited to see what's going to happen in the next six to 12 months, because, you know, like Genius Act was signed July 15 or something like this.
+And for like people who are a little bit like looking around, I'm very excited to see what's going to happen in the next six to 12 months, because, you know, like [GENIUS Act](https://en.wikipedia.org/wiki/GENIUS_Act) was signed July 15 or something like this.

+*(Bob: It was 18th July 2025)*

-Clarity Act, I think it's still a little bit ongoing.
+[Clarity Act](https://www.congress.gov/bill/119th-congress/house-bill/3633), I think it's still a little bit ongoing.
 So now we like, and we can also hear that, like there's already companies from every direction say, okay, how are we going to implement this?
 The FinTech is also moving.

 So they're like the fact that they're building their L, even if they're building their L1, I wish they would do some L2s and my door will always be open when you want to consider that.
 There is a pretty great tool that can help, but that's going to push the market and from like financial institution to really like adopting this.
-There is an organization like DTCC, you know, like the biggest clearing house in the world, like all the securities in the world basically are being cleared over there.
+There is an organization like [DTCC](https://www.dtcc.com/), you know, like the biggest clearing house in the world, like all the securities in the world basically are being cleared over there.

 They released like an incredible product like four months ago in April, like the great collateral, where they have like a collection of like hundreds of spot contract that allows you to clear and to make some margin call and collateral management from different jurisdiction, which is a fantastic use case when you see, I'm not a collateral management expert, but I understand the value, like how this unlock, you know, like you actually have some something that you can take from your bank in Japan that you're going to post for something in the US because you have a market event.
 And this is something you would not even imagine before.